 The Best Diet Before Embryo Transfer to Increase Fertility Chances

-Although there is no difference between natural pregnancy and IVF pregnancy in terms of diet, having certain foods before embryo transfer can increase the success chance of IVF.
+Although there is no difference between natural pregnancy and IVF pregnancy in terms of diet, knowing what to eat before embryo transfer can increase the success chance of IVF.
 In this article, we outline general foods to eat before embryo transfer, what to eat for breakfast before embryo transfer, and what to avoid before this procedure.

 Does Diet Affect Fertility During IVF?